 Skip advert

 The latest batch of double-cab pick-ups are larger and tougher than they have ever been before, making them ideal workhorses for tradesmen and those professionals who genuinely need off-road capability.
 Double-cabs aren’t simply more capable and practical than their predecessors, but manufacturers have increasingly loaded high-spec versions of their commercial pick-up trucks with glamorous styling accessories and the type of luxury options you’d expect to find in an executive car.

-With the tax advantages of running a cool-looking double-cab pick-up instead of a traditional family car or SUV set to disappear, the future of the market looks uncertain.
-Even the best driving 4x4 pick-up will feel unwieldy and unrefined to many drivers thinking of switching from a regular road car, so the appeal of the double-cab pick-up now returns very much in its toughness and off-road ability.
+With the tax advantages of running a cool-looking double-cab pick-up instead of a traditional family car or SUV now a lot less, the future of the UK market looks uncertain.
+Even the best driving 4x4 pick-up will feel unwieldy and unrefined to many drivers thinking of switching from a regular road car, so the appeal of the double-cab pick-up now resides very much in its toughness and off-road ability.

+Skip advert